 I had doubts about its efficacy.
 I am happy to report I was wrong.

 I look at skincare as an investment.
 However, I can understand that not everyone has $30 to spend on a toner.
-There is a wide range of toners that are much cheaper and just as effective.
-I believe the toner is worth it because of its positive effects on the skin, and it’s a solid formula.
-Because the toner is not liquid, you are using less product on the skin, and still getting significant results.
+There are a wide range of toners that are much cheaper and just as effective.
+I believe the toner is worth it because of its positive effects on the skin, and for the fact that it’s a solid formula.
+Because the toner is not liquid, you are using less product on the skin while still getting significant results.
 The product will last longer, and you would get your money’s worth in the long run.
+Ultimately, this hydrating, purifying product is worth the purchase.

 Similar Products: You've got options